Debian/apt/README.md

 useful options, but is in no way exhaustive.

 Note that you should *NEVER* use these settings as root to avoid accidents.
-Similation mode (`-s`) is usually sufficient to help you run apt as a non-root user.
+Simulation mode (`-s`) is usually sufficient to help you run apt as a non-root user.

 ### Using different state files